-B) Course Load Requirement: Normally, students in the School of Native Studies take a full course load, i.e., ★30, during the academic session.
-In exceptional circumstances, and following completion of the first ★30, acceleration to the maximum of ★36 per academic session may be permitted.
+(3) Course Load Requirement: Normally, students in the School of Native Studies take a full course load, i.e., ★30, during the Fall/Winter.
+In exceptional circumstances, and following completion of the first ★30, acceleration to the maximum of ★36 per Fall/Winter may be permitted.
 In the BA in Native Studies program, students are permitted to take less than a full course load.